← Back to ResourcesBreed Guides

 • Repeated severe IVDD recurrences despite management

-• Inability to maintain bladder/bowel hygiene leading to severe UTIs and skin infections
+• Loss of bladder and bowel hygiene leading to severe UTIs and skin infections

-• Owner unable to provide required care (financial, time, physical lifting capability, emotional capacity)
+• Owner unable to provide the required care (money, time, lifting capacity, emotional capacity)

 • Severe pressure sores from long-term immobility